Some people are just impossible to shop for.

 Forget the usual humdrum gifts.
 This time around, give them something they can actually use.

-Gift Ideas for the Person Who Has Everything
+Unique Gift Ideas for Someone Who Has Everything

-If someone already has enough stuff, think beyond items and give an experience instead.
+Think beyond physical items and give an experience instead.
 When you prepay for an event or experience, your friend or family member gets a fun adventure to remember and possibly gains new skills and memories — all of which are much more valuable than a new iPhone speaker or pair of shoes.

 - Whitewater rafting

 - Tickets to a gallery opening at a local museum